-- physical contact including assault by penetration (e.g. rape or oral sex) - non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities involving: - children in looking at, or in the production of, sexual images, - children in watching sexual activities - or encouraging children to behave in sexually inappropriate ways - Grooming a child in preparation for abuse (including via the internet). - "Upskirting" which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - Sexting (AKA youth produced sexual imagery) - Initiation/hazing type violence and rituals
+- physical contact including assault by penetration (e.g. rape or oral sex) - non-penetrative acts such as masturbation, kissing, rubbing and touching outside of clothing - non-contact activities involving: - children in looking at, or in the production of, sexual images, - children in watching sexual activities - or encouraging children to behave in sexually inappropriate ways - Grooming a child in preparation for abuse (including via the internet). - "Upskirting" which typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm; - sharing of nude and semi nude images (AKA youth produced sexual imagery) - initiation/hazing type violence and rituals